Along the Old Burma Road, overland journey to Myanmar

 From the picturesque historic city of Lijiang, you continue your journey to Dali.
 The former royal city of Dali is at the lakeside of Erhai Lake in the shadow of the Cang Mountains.
 The lovely historic town of Dali with the relaxed atmosphere, the numerous bars, and pubs, as well as the nearby Erhai Lake, invites you to an extended stay.

-Burma Road: Meeting with the ethnic groups of the Yunnan province
+Travel the Burma Road: Meeting with the ethnic groups of the Yunnan province

 From Dali, the journey continues along the old Burma Road through the largely undiscovered western part of the Yunnan Province into the secluded Shan State in the north-east of Burma.
 This area is rarely visited by western tourists.